-As an API provider, the first thing you need to do is create an API product.
-The API product is the mechanism through which your APIs are bundled and published so that developers can consume them from your portal.
+As an API provider, you need to create an API product.
+The API product is the mechanism through which your APIs are bundled and published so that developers can consume them.

 An API product is a collection of API resources (URIs) combined with a service plan and presented to developers as a bundle.
 The API product can also include some metadata specific to your business for monitoring or analytics.
 See Understanding APIs and API proxies for more.

 You can think of API products as your product line.
 You can create different products to provide features for different use cases.
 So instead of just giving developers a list of resources, you can bundle specific resources together to create a product that solves a specific user need.
 For instance, you can create a product that bundles a number of mapping resources to let developers easily add maps to their applications.

 API products are also a good way to control access to a specific bundle of resources.
 For example, you can bundle resources that can only be accessed by internal developers, or bundle resources that can only be accessed by paying customers.The API resources bundled in a product can come from one or more APIs, so you can mix and match resources to create specialized feature sets.